 A SHORT HISTORY OF FURNITURE DESIGN

-When it comes to furniture design, it's no exaggeration to say we stand upon the armchairs of giants.
-While impossible to enumerate every single influence of history on today's furniture styles, we can still trace our way back to some solid inspirations.
-From the traditional to the ultramodern, here are several of Whom's most iconic pieces and the styles to which they pay homage.
+When it comes to furniture design, it's no exaggeration to say we stand upon the reclining armchairs of giants.
+While impossible to enumerate every single influence of design history on today's furniture styles from Ancient Greek furniture to Ancient Egyptian furniture to Gothic medieval furniture to Roman, we can still trace our way back to some solid inspirations.
+From the traditional to the ultramodern design styles, here are several of Whom's most iconic pieces and the styles to which they pay homage.

 Modern.
 Whether you’re a diehard Eames chair fan or you think Bauhaus is a goth band from the ‘80s, chances are you’re familiar with modern furniture.
 While much of Whom’s collection incorporates the clean lines and minimalist elements that characterize the modern movement, in some cases, we make a bolder statement.
 Taking a hint from one of the most famous chairs of the mid-20th century, the classic Barcelona chair by Miles van der Rohe and Lilly Reich, Whom chose to incorporate a gently reclined seat and classic diamond tufting into its Sovereign accent chair.
 A nod to the greats.